Ann Kitchen

-Ann Elizabeth Kitchen is an American politician and former member of the Texas House of Representatives who currently serves as the District 5 City Council member for Austin, Texas.
+Ann Elizabeth Kitchen (born December 15, 1954) is an American attorney and politician who served as a member of the Austin City Council from the 5th district from 2015 to 2023 and as a member of the Texas House of Representatives from 2001 to 2003.
 She is affiliated with the Democratic Party.

 Political career

 Kitchen also served as a policy adviser to the Texas Health and Human Services Commission.
 She began her career in the Texas Attorney General's consumer protection division.

 Texas House of Representatives

 Ann Kitchen was elected to the Texas State House of Representatives, District 48, in the election of 2000.
 She was defeated for reelection in 2002 by Republican Todd Baxter following the 2000 redistricting in Texas.

 In the legislature, she is best remembered for her contributions to House Bill 1156, which expanded women's access to health care, and Senate Bill 11, the Medical Records Privacy Act.

 After leaving the legislature, Ann Kitchen was Executive Director of the Indigent Care Collaboration (ICC) a regional collaboration of public and private hospitals, clinics, MHMR, public health departments, university medical departments, and medical society responsible for providing care for uninsured individuals.